 - Control the swinging of your arms while walking

 Speeches, talks, and business presentations must be a pleasant experience for both the listener and the speaker.
 If you’re the latter, it’s your responsibility to make your audience feel relaxed and comfortable.
 When you do this, they are more likely to be receptive to your message.

 There are many things you can do to ease the tension.
 You can have ice-breakers, tell a few anecdotes, or add humor to your speech.
 But, the easiest thing to do is to have a genuine smile on your face as you conduct your talk.
 It not only lightens the mood, but it also encourages the audience to connect with you.

-So, are you ready to make your speech?
-I can’t stress enough the importance of a presentation done right.
-You can achieve it with positive body language, and the right amount of practice.
-Perfect your skills by applying these body language tips the next time you step up the stage!
+So, are you ready to wow your clients?
+I can’t stress the importance of a presentation done right enough.
+You can achieve it with positive body language and the right amount of practice.
+Perfect your skills by applying these body language tips the next time you hit the stage!

 Do you have your own body language tips based on experience?
 Share them with the rest of the community!